hnez/SoFi-Report/presentation/src/sofi.md

 - USB-Dongles, contain a Realtek 2832U DVB-T Decoder IC
 - OEM software can play FM-Radio
-- FM-radio-feature is implemented using software-defined radio
+- FM-radio feature is implemented using software-defined radio
 - Started a "cheap SDR revolution", prices start at just 10€/dongle

 ---